orenbaldinger/jsonschema/docs/faq.rst

     If you're interested in a more interesting solution to a larger class of these types of transformations, keep an eye on `Seep
     <https://github.com/Julian/Seep>`_, which is an experimental data
-    transformation and extraction library written on top of `jsonschema`.
+    transformation and extraction library written on top of `jsonschemanlplab`.

 .. hint::